MaafiaTroodon/UniTimetable/README.md

 ## Overview

-In this assignment, we are rebuilding the Dalhousie University academic timetable using PHP, MySQL, and JSON.
-The application allows users to view available courses, log in, and manage their personal course schedules by adding or dropping courses asynchronously using Fetch API.
-This assignment focuses on key topics such as user authentication, session handling, asynchronous communication, and dynamic data retrieval.
+This assignment involved building a web application to manage the Dalhousie University academic timetable.
+Using PHP, MySQL, JSON, and JavaScript, users can view available courses, log in, and manage their personal schedules by adding or dropping courses.
+Key features include user authentication, session handling, asynchronous data loading with the Fetch API, and a dynamic, responsive interface powered by Bootstrap and enhanced with Three.js for a 3D background element.

 dalhousie_timetable: